pingidentity/pingidentity-devops-getting-started/docs/deployK8sPD-clusters.md

       name: repl
 ```

-## Additional Kubernetes resources required
+## Additional Kubernetes Resources Required

-In addition to the StatefulSet, other resources are required to properly map the load-balancers to the
+In addition to the StatefulSet, other resources are required to properly map the load balancers to the
 pods.
 This diagram shows each of those resources:

 ![K8S Required Resources](images/multi-k8s-cluster-pingdirectory-resources.png)

 ### DNS

-A DNS entry will be required at the load-balancer to direct a wildcard domain or individual host names
+A DNS entry will be required at the load balancer to direct a wildcard domain or individual host names
-to the load-balancer created by the NGINX Ingress Service or Controller.
+to the load balancer created by the NGINX Ingress Service or Controller.
 For AWS, this can simply be an `A record` alias for each host, or a wildcard `A record` for any host in that domain.

 ### NGINX Ingress Service and Controller

-Several components map the ports from the external load-balancer through the NGINX Service and Controller:
+Several components map the ports from the external load balancer through the NGINX Service and Controller:

-* External load-balancer
+* External load balancer

   Provides an external IP and obtains definitions from the Ingress NGINX Service.